TranNhatTan14/Obsidian/Data/Affirmations.md

 - I deserve endless love and happiness
 - I deserve to have an amzing life

+# Health

+- I can fully control how my body looks

 - Everything will be okay
 - I've survived this before, I'll survive now
 - I cannot control how others act, only how I choose to react